Jerick McKinnon: 2021 season

+2022 season

+McKinnon re-signed with the team on June 14, 2022.

-In Week 13 of the 2022 season, McKinnon had seven receptions for 112 receiving yards and two receiving touchdowns in the 34–28 victory over the Broncos.
-In Week 17, McKinnon set an NFL record with five consecutive games with receiving touchdowns, a feat never before accomplished by a running back.
-He increased the streak to six games in Week 18.
-McKinnon finished the 2022 season with 72 carries for 291 rushing yards and one rushing touchdown to go along with 56 receptions for 512 receiving yards and nine receiving touchdowns.
+During Week 14 against the Broncos, McKinnon had seven receptions for 112 yards and two touchdowns in the 34–28 victory.
+Three weeks later against the Broncos, he set an NFL record with five consecutive games with receiving touchdowns, a feat never before accomplished by a running back.
+McKinnon increased the streak to six games in the regular season finale against the Las Vegas Raiders.

+McKinnon finished the 2022 season with 72 carries for 291 yards and a touchdown to go along with 56 receptions for 512 yards and nine touchdowns in 17 games and no starts.
 His nine receiving touchdowns led the league for receiving touchdowns among running backs.
-In addition, he set a franchise record for most receiving touchdowns by a running back in a season.
+McKinnon also set a franchise record for most receiving touchdowns by a running back in a season.

 McKinnon later helped the Chiefs win Super Bowl LVII over the Eagles.
-In the game, McKinnon caught three passes for 15 yards and carried four times for 34 yards, including a crucial play in which he gave himself up short of the goal line following a 9-yard gain on Kansas City's final drive—allowing the Chiefs to run an additional minute-plus off the clock and kick the game-winning field goal with eight seconds left.
+In the game, McKinnon caught three passes for 15 yards and rushed four times for 34 yards, including a crucial play in which he gave himself up short of the goal line following a nine-yard gain on Kansas City's final drive—allowing the Chiefs to run an additional minute-plus off the clock and kick the game-winning field goal with eight seconds left.

+2023 season

 McKinnon re-signed with the Chiefs on May 2, 2023.
-On December 24, McKinnon was place on injured reserve prior to Week 16, ending his regular season.
+On December 24, he was placed on injured reserve, ending his regular season.

+McKinnon finished the 2023 season with 21 carries for 60 yards and a touchdown to go along with 25 receptions for 192 yards and four touchdowns in 12 games and no starts.
 He was activated on February 10, 2024, in time for Super Bowl LVIII.
-In the Super Bowl, McKinnon caught two passes for 15 yards in the Chiefs overtime victory against McKinnon's former team, the San Francisco 49ers.
+During the Super Bowl, McKinnon caught two passes for 15 yards in the Chiefs overtime victory against McKinnon's former team, the San Francisco 49ers.